VII. Key Issues: Regulation & Reform >> C. Health Reform >> Affordable Care Act (ACA) >> ACA and the Courts (last updated 6.14.16)

 - Enhanced Medicaid Funding Conditioned on State Actions.
 ACA itself included the provision to strip states that failed to expand Medicaid of the entire amount of federal Medicaid matching funds.
 This financial penalty was later ruled by the Supreme Court as unconstitutionally coercive: nevertheless, congressional intent was clear.
 The majority that voted for the bill were willing to risk taking away huge amounts of federal funding from states that failed to take the action they desired.

-- Recordings of two 2012 speeches of MIT economics professor Jonathan Gruber were uncovered by researcher Rich Weinstein and journalist John Sexton in late July 2014.
+- Recordings of two 2012 speeches of MIT economics professor Jonathan Gruber were uncovered by financial advisor Rich Weinstein and journalist John Sexton in late July 2014.
 Gruber, widely considered one of the ACA’s architects, told audiences that subsidies were restricted to state-established exchanges.
 “What’s important to remember politically about this is if you’re a state and you don’t set up an exchange, that means your citizens don’t get their tax credits,” he told the nonprofit group Noblis Network.
 “But your citizens still pay the taxes that support this bill.
 So you’re essentially saying to your citizens you’re going to pay all the taxes to help all the other states in the country.
 I hope that that’s a blatant enough political reality that states will get their act together and realize there are billions of dollars at stake here in setting up these exchanges.
 But, you know, once again the politics can get ugly around this.”